 London should be the fulcrum of insurance invention, the place where new solutions that meet new customer demand are developed and nurtured.

-The LMG Board sponsor is Malcolm Newman.
+The LMG Board sponsor is Sean McGovern.
+Other workstream members are:

 – Adam Thomas, Luther Pendragon

 – Suzy Awford, AIG

 – Josh Cartwright Bain, Lloyd’s

 – Scott Farley, IUA

 – Jason Groves, Marsh